sudharsa/Test2/README.md

 # Test2
-This is also for testing purpose already in use
+This is also for testing purpose already in use dont create another one